saaimulation/saaimulation/README.md

 🚀 Aerospace Engineering student at the University of Leicester

-🛠 I like building things, whether that’s wind tunnels, F1 parts, cosplay props, or projects that become way more complicated than they needed to be
+🛠 I like building things, whether that’s wind tunnels, F1 parts or projects that become way more complicated than they needed to be

 ⚙ CAD, 3D printing, prototyping, engineering chaos, and occasionally setting my printer up for failure